Existence and classification of $b$-contact structures: Towards -contact topology in higher dimensions

-\begin{remark} The contact leaf contained on the critical set of a $b$-contact manifold obtained in Proposition \ref{prop:codim2contactleaf} corresponds to an odd-dimensional leaf of the singular foliation of the Jacobi structure associated to the $b$-contact structure.
+\begin{remark} The contact {submanifold $\{u=0\}$} contained on the critical set of a $b$-contact manifold obtained in {Theorem} \ref{prop:codim2contactleaf} corresponds to an odd-dimensional leaf of the singular foliation of the Jacobi structure associated with the $b$-contact structure. {Each component of $\{u=0\}$, as well as the one-parametric family of contact submanifolds, is a tight contact manifold, see \cite[Lemma 6.5]{dPW}}.
 The complement in $Z$, that is $Z \setminus \Gamma$ are even-dimensional leaves of the Jacobi structure, with an induced structure that is locally conformally symplectic. \end{remark}

 It follows that as long as the Weinstein conjecture holds in dimension $\dim M-2$, any $b$-Reeb field has infinitely many periodic orbits on $Z$.
 Since the Weinstein conjecture is known in dimension three \cite{Tau}, we deduce the following results, which generalizes \cite[Proposition 6.1]{MO2} to dimension five.